 Ingredients and substitutions

-Macaroni can be substituted with 16 ounces of any medium sized pasta.
+- Macaroni - Can be substituted with 16 ounces of any medium sized pasta.
 Shells are a great alternative.

+- Cheese - I like to use a combination of half gruyere cheese and half sharp cheddar cheese.
 Gruyere can be substituted with swiss cheese for a similar flavor.
 Monterey jack cheese is a great substitute for either cheese because it melts easily into a creamy, smooth sauce.

-Panko bread crumbs can be substituted with traditional bread crumbs or crushed butter crackers (like Ritz brand).
+- Panko bread crumbs - Can be substituted with traditional bread crumbs or crushed butter crackers (like Ritz brand).
 Panko gives this casserole a nice crunchy crust, but any of these options will work.

+No. One tablespoon of hot sauce is used in this recipe.
+This is just enough to add flavor without the added heat or spice - the flavor is very mild.
 If you have extremely sensitive taste buds, you are welcome to omit the hot sauce from the recipe.
 Omitting the hot sauce will not affect the texture or consistency.

-No!
-This macaroni and cheese is ready to enjoy straight from the stovetop if you prefer.
+No, this macaroni and cheese is ready to enjoy straight from the stovetop if you prefer.
 You could also try my recipe for stovetop mac and cheese, which serves six.

 If you don't have room in the oven, you can lightly brown your panko bread crumbs on the stove top.
 I've included these alternative directions in the recipe card notes below.